What is Spurious-Free Dynamic Range?

 Using decibels, it is easy to calculate SFDR:

-In Figure 1, the second harmonic is the second highest tone and the SFDR is approximately 70 dBc.
-As a matter of perspective, 70 dBc of SFDR means that the amplitude of spurious signals is always less than 0.0003162 times the amplitude of the fundamental frequency.
+On the graph above, the second harmonic is the second highest tone and the SFDR is approximately 310 dBc.
+As a matter of perspective, let us say the SFDR of a signal is 70 dBc.
+This means that the amplitude of spurious signals is always less than 0.0003162 times the amplitude of the fundamental frequency.

 Given RMS voltages, you can calculate SFDR with the following equation:

 For many applications requiring a clean sinusoid, it is important that a signal generator has a good SFDR performance.
-For example, consider analog-to-digital-converter (ADC) characterization (Figure 2).
+For example, consider analog-to-digital-converter (ADC) characterization below.

 For ADC characterization, it is important to measure the harmonic imperfections of the ADC.
 Thus, it is crucial that the stimulus to the device under test is as spectrally pure as possible.